caiosba/slack-timezone-converter/README.md

 * active\_support
 * json

-But they can be installed by using `bundle`:
+They can be installed by using `bundle`:

 `bundle install`